-During my last visit to Las Vegas, I had my first chances to play Face Up Pai Gow Poker while staying at Red Rock Casino Resort and Treasure Island.
-I first heard about it on the best recreational gaming podcast, You Can Bet on That.
+During a visit to Las Vegas before the pandemic, I had my first chance to play Face Up Pai Gow Poker while staying at Red Rock Casino Resort and Treasure Island.
+I first heard about it on the best recreational gaming podcast; You Can Bet on That.
 If you haven’t heard of Mark & Dr. Mike, you are missing out.
-I suggest you binge listen for three days and learn something from these two funny and informative guys.
+I suggest you binge-listen for three days and learn something from these two funny and informative guys.

 I have learned to love Pai Gow Poker for many reasons.
-Low house edge, slow pace, many pushed hands and a chance to relax.
-With a high minimum such as $15, $20 or mostly $25, it’s usually found in Asian game areas, or better yet, high limit rooms.
-Hard Rock Atlantic City has Pai Gow Poker in the nicest Asian Game area I have played in.
+The low house edge, slow pace, many pushed hands, and a chance to relax.
+With a high minimum, such as $15, $20, or mostly $25, it’s usually found in Asian game areas or, better yet, high-limit rooms.
+Hard Rock Atlantic City has Pai Gow Poker in the most excellent Asian Game area I have played in.

 Face up Pai Gow Poker – Differences from Original Game

-My first experience was at Red Rock Casino Resort in Summerlain.
-We haven learned to love driving all around Las Vegas and surrounding locals such as Summerlain, Henderson, and North Vegas.
+My first experience was at Red Rock Casino Resort in Summerlin.
+We have learned to love driving all around Las Vegas and surrounding locals such as Summerlin, Henderson, and North Vegas.
 Red Rock is always a visit on every visit to Sin City.

-There are four big differences in Face Up Pai Gow Poker according to the Wizard of Odds:
+There are four significant differences in Face Up Pai Gow Poker according to the Wizard of Odds: